Institutions for young offenders sparked the need for more oversight, resulting in a new agency: the California Youth Authority.

 Known as “YA 1,” the first juvenile sentenced to the newly created California Youth Authority was 14-year-old Barney Lee.
 Originally sentenced to San Quentin, Lee was convicted of killing his uncle over an argument regarding chores.

-“Penologists oiled the wheels of justice today in an attempt to free 14-year-old Barney Lee from San Quentin prison,” reported the United Press, June 22, 1942.
+“Penologists oiled the wheels of justice today (attempting) to free 14-year-old Barney Lee from San Quentin prison,” reported the United Press, June 22, 1942.
 “Barney, who doesn’t look 12 years old, is under a life sentence for second-degree murder.
-He shot and killed his uncle, Nickoli Payne, 36, at their ranch in the Monterey County mountains, last April 29 because he was “‘bawled out’ for not doing his chores.”
+He shot and killed his uncle, Nickoli Payne, 36, at their ranch in the Monterey County mountains, (after being scolded).”

 He was sent to the Preston School of Industry at Ione on Aug.
 17, 1942.

-“The newly created California youth correction authority’s first charge, young Lee, made the trip (to Ione) by automobile in company of J.E.
-Cohn, transportation officer for Preston, John Palmer, a teacher at the school, and for part of the way, Harold Slane, one of the authority’s three members,” reported the Associated Press, Aug.
+“The newly created California Youth Authority’s first charge, young Lee, made the trip (to Ione) by automobile.
+(He was accompanied by) Preston transportation officer J.E.
+Cohn, teacher John Palmer, and Harold Slane, one of the authority’s three members,” reported the Associated Press, Aug.
 17, 1942.
 “As the car entered the Preston grounds and passed between the shaded rows of buildings, he said, ‘Oh, this looks just like a university, doesn’t it?
 Do you suppose when I gain a little more weight, I can play football?’”

-In a reorganization of the California corrections agencies, the CYA became the Division of Juvenile Justice (DJJ) within CDCR in 2005.
+In a reorganization of California corrections agencies, the CYA became the Division of Juvenile Justice (DJJ) in 2005.

 “Today’s DJJ provides academic and vocational education, treatment programs that address violent and criminogenic behavior, sex offender behavior, and substance abuse and mental health problems, and medical care, while maintaining a safe and secure environment conducive to learning.
 Treatment is guided by a series of plans supervised by the Alameda Superior Court, as a settlement agreement in a lawsuit known as Farrell,” according to DJJ’s website.
 “Youth are assigned living units based on their age, gender, risk of institutional violence and their specialized treatment needs.
 The population in each living unit is limited and staffing levels ensure that each youth receives effective attention and rehabilitative programming.”